-Luckily, lawmakers significantly overhauled squatters rights in Alabama in 2024 with the passage of HB 182.
-The new legislation provides landlords with powerful tools to quickly remove squatters.
+Luckily, lawmakers significantly overhauled the removal of squatters in 2024 with the passage of HB 182.
+The new legislation provides landlords with powerful tools to remove squatters quickly.

 In this article, we’ll break down everything from these new changes to squatters rights to adverse possession and landlord-tenant laws in Alabama.
 Read on, and we’ll get you up to speed with Alabama regulations that enable landlords to evict squatters in as little as 24 hours.